odgerey/odgerey/README.md

 ### Hi there 👋
-Working on building a tight portfolio for academic research.
+Current MA of Information student at U of T with an interest in studying ethics and methodology in humanities and social sciences.
+Am currently researching on biopolitics & social media.
+What should be in the modern academic toolkit and how can we do research better?
+Netnography is exciting, but maybe we need to learn how to do it ethically?
+I am interested in using new epistomlogical approaches and have a disdain for traditional essays.

-I'm a trained full-stack developer, but currently am taking a direction towaeds Data Sciences for academic research.
+I'm a trained full-stack developer and am in the process of learning data sciences.
-- Twarc & Hydrator
-- Happy WikiEditor & Programming Soon-To-Be-Historian.
+- Happy WikiEditor

 Have worked on a restaurant site created with a turbo 360 tutorial: https://resto-ugsdbb.turbo360-vertex.com/
 - 🔭 I'm interested in data for academic research.
 Currently working with Hydrator and Twarc.